 EXERCISE 2-1: In column C of your Excel spreadsheet, compute the logarithms of the numbers in the first column.
 For example, to compute the log of a number located in cell A2 of your spreadsheet (i.e., column A, row 2) and place the result in cell C2, simply type "=log(A2)" in cell C2.
 The log of the number in cell A2 will then appear in cell C2.
 Do this for all entries in column A. Be sure to label the column and adjust the number of decimal places in the displayed logarithms to preserve the number of significant figures in the original numbers.

-NOTE!
-Logarithms are never expressed using scientific notation.
-Always use standard notation and follow the significant digits rules.
+NOTE: Logarithms are never expressed in scientific notation.
+Always use standard notation.